shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
-* Who actually listens to the Ntfs and what action do they take?
+* What should agents do on listening to the Ntfs and what action should they take?
 * OutputPDUs also have a length field which must be filled
 * DatagramReq docu: https://unetstack.net/javadoc/org/arl/unet/DatagramReq.html getTTL()
-* Create a DTN protocol type for DatagramReqs which are meant for me!!
-* Should we retransmit DDNs/DFNs?
 * Compile static invalidates things like 1.second
+* Is a TTL'ed message the same as a failed message and worth informing the other node about?
+Ideally even failed messages should go back up to router?
+* How do I run groovy in my IDE?
+* What do we tell the other node when a TTL expires?
+* Why do DDN's/DFN's have "to:" set to the sending node?
+* What is the difference between calling a fxn and using a 1-shot behavior?
+* Why would i need fillers in my PDUs?

+## Check
+* What does PDU.decode return if the bytes we get are not decodeable?
+* Do all PDUs take all the available size with padding?
 * Can we create DatagramDeliverNtf/FailedNtf when the DatagramReq comes to DTNA?
 This is going to make tracking messages very intensive!
     * for each DReq
     * we need a new pair of Ntfs